A First Look Under the Hood of The PMBOK® Guide – Seventh Edition

 Our new digital format also will enable easier access, more options for providing feedback, shorter update cycles, and new original content by subject matter experts.
 You’ll have access to a richer, deeper set of resources to put the standards into practice with tools and techniques for managing various aspects of project management.

-There’s still much work to be done before the PMBOK® Guide - Seventh Edition is ready for publication later this year.
+There’s still much work to be done before the PMBOK® Guide - Seventh Edition is ready for publication early next year.
 But we couldn’t be more excited about its new direction—particularly the new principle-based format of the Standard and our new digital platform.
 We believe the Seventh Edition reflects a more open and real-world approach to project management that will serve all of us well as we continue to advance our profession in the years ahead.

 Learn more here about the PMBOK® Guide - Seventh Edition.